All Episodes

 I am an eager, eager girl.

-You know, I want things to happen when I want them to happen, and uh I've been bugging you for quite a while.
+You know, I want things to happen when I want them to happen.

 I love getting on the road.

-I love seeing the American people, and um, I'm stoked, man.
+I love seeing the American people.

-You know, being in the Des Moines area and and being able to hang out with you in 45.
+You know, being in the Des Moines area and being able to hang out with you in 45.

-So I'm let me tell you why this is what I want.
+Let me tell you why this is what I want.

 And I think that the audience would agree with me.